preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/webcontent-managament/publishing-channels-categories/index.rst

 .. image:: publishing-channels-categories-list.png

 Use the pen to edit a category, the dust bin to delete it.
-Note that the categorie "General" is defaullt and can not be deleted, but it can be renamed.
+Note that the category "General" is defaullt and can not be deleted, but it can be renamed.

 To create a new category, click the plus:

 .. image:: publishing-channels-categories-list-plus.png

-Add a title for the new categorie and save:
+Add a title for the new category and save:

 .. image:: publishing-channels-categories-new2.png